LottieFiles/lottie-js/README.md

 ```

 ### Documentation &amp; API

+#### Documentation is available here [Click me](https://docs.lottiefiles.com/lottie-js/)

 ---

 The documenting system used is [TypeDoc](https://typedoc.org/).

-The documentation will be made available on the web soon as a way of providing secure access to it within LottieFiles team is setup.
-In the mean time clone the repo and run the yarn command: `yarn docs` to generate the docs to browse locally.
+The documentation will be made available on the web soon as a way of providing secure access to it within LottieFiles
+team is setup.
+In the mean time clone the repo and run the yarn command: `yarn docs` to generate the docs to browse
+locally.

-The generated documentation is placed in the docs/ folder but *SHOULD NOT* be committed to git.
+The generated documentation is placed in the docs/ folder.

 ### Testing

 ---

-The testing system used is [Jest](https://jestjs.io/) and each file should have an accompanying test suite for functional and integration tests.
+The testing system used is [Jest](https://jestjs.io/) and each file should have an accompanying test suite for
+functional and integration tests.

 ### Development

 ---

 Development work on the toolkit requires Nodejs and Yarn.

 #### Guidelines

-- Use [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) techniques: Ensure type and range of input values, cast values to native representation whenever possible, etc.
+- Use [defensive programming](https://en.wikipedia.org/wiki/Defensive_programming) techniques: Ensure type and range of
+  input values, cast values to native representation whenever possible, etc.
 - Refrain from using external dependencies: Discuss before adding a dependency.
+Check with
-Check with [Bundlephobia](https://bundlephobia.com/) for package size and dependencies when choosing one.
+  [Bundlephobia](https://bundlephobia.com/) for package size and dependencies when choosing one.
 - Use code formatting in the IDE using the given eslint+prettier configs.
 - Write tests to cover all functions and code branches with valid and invalid values.

 #### Setting up

 ```
 git clone https://github.com/LottieFiles/lottie-js